CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 The optimal ratio between the number of tasks and cores per tasks varies for each program, testing is required to find the right combination for your application.

+<-- FIXME this is copied from Puhti, is this correct? -->

 !!!
 Note
     By default, running a single task per node with multiple threads using **hpcx-mpi** will bind all threads to a single